reductstore/reductstore/docs/http-api/bucket-api.md

 {% endswagger-response %}
 {% endswagger %}

 {% swagger method="post" path=" " baseUrl="/api/v1/b/:bucket_name  " summary="Create a new bucket" %}
 {% swagger-description %}
 To create a bucket, the request should contain a JSON document with some parameters or empty body.
-The new bucket uses default values if some parameters are empty:
+The new bucket uses default values if some parameters are empty.

+If authenticaion is enabled, the method needs a valid API token with full access.
 {% endswagger-description %}

 {% swagger-parameter in="path" name=":bucket_name" required="true" %}